-- The Board, its committees and Executive management take their environmental responsibilities seriously and receive regular updates on climate change.
-The Board members have undergone training on financial risks associated with climate change and an SMF with responsibility for climate risk change has been appointed.
-Further information on the management of these risks is provided in note 18 of the Financial Statements. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
-The Nomura Charitable Trust's mission is to ensure Nomura's business goals are aligned with providing positive contribution to stakeholders and the wider communities in which Nomura operates. - The Board has an open, transparent and constructive relationship with the regulators and provide them with monthly Management Information ("MI").
-The Board and its Committees receive regular updates to understand regulatory developments and Board members regularly meet with the regulators to ensure they are kept updated and informed.
+- Pursuant to Section 54(1) of the Modern Slavery Act 2015 (the "MSA Act"), the Company annually attests to the MSA Act by publishing a statement outlining how the Company mitigates the risk of slavery and human trafficking both within their business and their supply chains.
+As part of this process, the NEHS Group has in place a Modern Slavery and Human Trafficking Policy (the "MSA Policy"), which seeks to identify and manage such risk. - The Board, its committees and Executive management take their environmental responsibilities seriously and receive regular updates on climate change.
+The Board members continue to receive training on the risks associated with climate change and work is ongoing with respect to the establishment of a net-zero strategy.
+NEHS remains committed to ensuring that it meets its obligations pertaining to environmental regulation and reporting. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
+Whilst the Nomura Charitable Trust's mission is to ensure Nomura's business goals are aligned with providing positive contribution to stakeholders and the wider communities in which Nomura operates, a decision was taken to launch a new Community Affairs strategy aligned to the NEHS Group's DEI objectives and as such, the Nomura Charitable Trust will no longer be used as the vehicle to achieve these aims.
+Instead, NEHS will be launching a new charitable partnership in order to expand the scope of its charitable engagement and increase the impact across the organisation. - The Board has an open, transparent and constructive relationship with the regulators and provides them with monthly Management Information ("MI").
+The Board and its Committees receive regular updates on regulatory developments and Board members often meet with the regulators to ensure they are kept updated and informed.